-Scientists at the University of Michigan have developed the worlds smallest solar sensor, which is 1,000 times smaller than current solar sensors available in the market.
+Scientists at the University of Michigan have developed the world’s smallest solar sensor, which is 1,000 times smaller than current solar sensors available in the market.

-It measures just 2.5mm by 3.5mm by 1mm and it has an ARM Cortex M3 processor and uses about 2,000 less power in sleep mode compared to products currently available.
+It measures just 2.5mm by 3.5mm by 1mm and it has an ARM Cortex M3 processor and uses about 2,000 times less power in sleep mode compared to products currently available.

 via Gizmodo